carpentries/lesson-development-training/episodes/15-explanation.md

 remove.
 Then take out the objective(s) and the corresponding assessment(s) and explanatory content.
 You may consider making a [concept map][mental-map-instructor-training] to help identify which objectives depend on one another.

 Alternatively, if you decide to keep certain objectives in the lesson, you can add suggestions on which objectives can be skipped to the Instructor Notes for the lesson.
+The Instructor Notes are added to the `instructors/` folder of a lesson.
+They are pieces of information that are useful for someone prepping to teach or teaching a specific lesson that self-directed learners might not be interested in reading.
+Instructors can see the notes within the lesson and the instructor notes tab by changing the view in the upper right-hand corner of the lesson to "Instructor View".

-Remember, reducing the number of lesson objectives can help with managing learner (and instructor) cognitive load.
+As you add notes and think about what to cut, remember, reducing the number of lesson objectives can help with managing learner (and instructor) cognitive load.

 ::::::::::::::::::::::::::::::::::::  testimonial